halabikeren/TraitRELAX/README.md

 ## Installing via docker

 Rather than installing the program from scratch, you can pull a docker image with the pre-compiled program.
-To do so, first install [Docker] (https://docs.docker.com/get-docker/) on your machine and then pull then run on the command line:
+To do so, first install [Docker](https://docs.docker.com/get-docker/) on your machine and then run on the command line:
 ```
 docker pull halabikeren/traitrelax:version1.0.0
 ```